kubernetes/enhancements/keps/sig-scheduling/5721-semver-operators/README.md

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?

+Not yet.
+This will be tested manually before the feature graduates to Beta.

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?